janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 ### Spiking energy demands of AI boom

-AI is currently undermining what little progress tech companies have made on their climate promises.
+AI is currently [undermining](https://www.npr.org/2024/07/12/g-s1-9545/ai-brings-soaring-emissions-for-google-and-microsoft-a-major-contributor-to-climate-change) what little progress tech companies have made on their climate promises.
 See also the below video by Mexie, a postdoc in human geography / political ecology.

 {% include video id="iKOn6wbOD7A" provider="youtube" %}

 Not only are energy demands increasing, Trump has made it clear during his WEF 2025 speech that he intends to give companies free rein to be as dirty as they want:

 > **[Trump] said the US needs to double its energy production, partly to fuel artificial intelligence.** Trump said he will fast-track the approvals for new power plants, which companies can site next to their plants – something not currently possible under regulations.
-Worryingly, he declared that companies will be able to fuel it with anything they want, and have coal as a backup, "good, clean coal".
+Worryingly, **he declared that companies will be able to fuel it with anything they want**, and have coal as a backup, "good, clean coal".
 > ([The Guardian](https://www.theguardian.com/us-news/live/2025/jan/23/donald-trump-pardons-january-6-us-president-joe-biden-jd-vance-republicans-live-news?page=with:block-67927e968f0861aa8602a220#block-67927e968f0861aa8602a220))

+In addition, the huge numbers of new data centers necessary for AI come with a substantial [freshwater footprint](https://www.theatlantic.com/technology/archive/2024/03/ai-water-climate-microsoft/677602/) and are also [distorting the power supply](https://www.bloomberg.com/graphics/2024-ai-power-home-appliances/
+) for households.

 ### Generative AI